ericstrobl/MarkovBlanket/README.md

 *Main Methods*

 * BackCD.m - Find Markov blanket by backward elimination.
-Variables are in "ascending" order.
+Variables are in "ascending" order (least to most likely).
 More accurate.

 * ForCD.m - Find Markov blanket by forward selection.
-Variables are in "descending" order.
+Variables are in "descending" order (most to least likely).
 Faster.

 *Others*